Fred-org/FRED-docs/source/Control/Variance Reduction.rst

 The number of simulated primary particles is a given percentage of the total number of primaries delivered by the accelerator in the RTPLAN.

-By default the simulation is split in 10 iterations, and stratification is applied.
+By default, the simulation is split into 10 iterations, and stratification is applied.

 Dose error reduction
 --------------------

-A goal error using ``DD`` is specified, and FRED keeps on iterating the simulation until the dose mean error reduces below ``DD`` in all the voxel above the ``DCO``.
+A goal error using ``DD`` is specified, and FRED keeps on iterating the simulation until the dose mean error reduces below ``DD`` in all the voxels above the ``DCO``.
-If convergence is not reached, after a ``maxNumIterations`` the iterating procedure is stopped.
+If convergence is not reached, the iterating procedure is stopped after a ``maxNumIterations``.

 .. code-block::